-Once part of the sprawling textile operation along the Dan River, White Mill is one of the last remaining physical expressions of Danville’s role as a textile-manufacturing powerhouse.
-The Alexander Company has partnered with the Danville Industrial Development Authority to restore the iconic 550,000-square-foot White Mill to its former glory.
+Once part of the sprawling textile operation along the Dan River, White Mill – now known as Dan River Falls, is one of the last remaining physical expressions of Danville’s role as a textile-manufacturing powerhouse.
+The Alexander Company has partnered with the Danville Industrial Development Authority to restore the iconic 550,000-square-foot mill to its former glory.

 The distinctive, reinforced concrete structure is being transformed into a community hub with a mixture of complimentary uses including housing, office, and retail, nestled within a new riverfront park to be enjoyed by all.
 This long-awaited development is a reimagining steeped in history, with Danville’s past, present, and future reflected throughout.

 Built by Dan River Inc. in 1920, the iconic five-story, 550,000-square-foot building was originally known as Mill No. 8 and operated from 1921 through 1996, encompassing 18-plus acres on the south banks of the Dan River.
 The massive, reinforced-concrete structure was designed in a simplified Gothic Revival architectural style by Lockwood, Greene & Company, and serves as an example of the dramatic changes in mill architecture following World War I. Today, the mill stands as the lone survivor of Danville’s first industrial center for textile manufacturing and remains an integral part of the city’s architectural fabric, contributing significantly to the character of its historic urban core.